MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/cdm/cdmincrementalpartitiontype.md

 * **Update**: An enum value indicating that the partition file contains updated table records only.
 * **Delete**: An enum value indicating that the partition file contains deleted table records only.
 * **Upsert**: An enum value indicating that the partition file contains newly inserted or updated table records.
-* **InsertAndDelete**: An enum value indicating that the partition file contains newly inserted, updated and deleted table records.
+* **UpsertAndDelete**: An enum value indicating that the partition file contains newly inserted, updated and deleted table records.
 Example would be a delta-lake partition file.